SebastianCarroll/sebastiancarroll.github.io/_drafts/learning-spark.md

 Standalone
 Broadcast vars
 Caching/Persisting

+# Broadcast
+A broadcast variable is transported to each of the executors only once in order to minimise processing and network traffic.
+Without this the data contained in the broadcast will be sent to each task as that task requires it.
+Which could mean it will be sent to each machine multiple times if multiple tasks require the same set of data.
+A common scenario for this is lookup tables which are small enough to be sent to each machine.
+To create a broadcast variable:

+`val b_var = sc.braodcast(inner_var)`

+and to access again:

+`val inner_var_broadcasted = b_var.value`

+# Caching and Persist
+Calling the `cache` function on an RDD tells Spark to keep it around in memory as it will be reused.
+Accessing cached data is much much faster than having to read fro disk and recalculate the RDD up to the cache point each time it is used.
+Very important for iterative calculations.

+Persist performs the same function but allows more granularity on how the data is stored.
+Can chose whether to store in memory or disk and also on multiple machines.

 # Spark SQL
 Uses the catalyst optimiser.
 Allows you to write the sequence of commands however is most convinient